MD-Dose: A diffusion model based on the Mamba for radiation dose prediction: Introduction

 Recent researches use deep learning to automate dose distribution map prediction.
 They employ complex network architectures to learn image features for this task \cite{wang2022vmat,jhanwar2022domain,jiao2023transdose,wen2023transformer,li2023multi}.
 However, these methods lack high-frequency detail prediction due to loss function averaging \cite{xie2023diffusion}.
 The diffusion model is trainable without prior data distribution knowledge and demonstrates significant potential in dose prediction \cite{feng2023diffdp,feng2023diffusion,fu2023sp}.
 As sampling algorithms progress, denoising network research becomes vital for diffusion models.
-For example, Fu $et$ $al$. \cite{fu2023sp} uses a transformer-based UNet for dose prediction, outperforming CNN-based models like DiffDP \cite{feng2023diffdp}.
+For example, DiffDP \cite{feng2023diffdp} employs diffusion models for dose prediction, and the dose distribution maps they generate showcase enhanced high-frequency details, addressing the issue of excessive smoothing.
+In our previous work, we propose SP-DiffDose\cite{fu2023sp}, using a transformer-based UNet for dose prediction, outperforming DiffDP.
 However, there is a heavier computational burden concerning image size due to the quadratic complexity of the self-attention mechanism in Transformers.
 Therefore, designing an efficient denoising network is particularly important.

-Recent developments in State Space Sequence Models (SSMs) \cite{gu2023mamba}, exceptionally structured SSMs (S4) \cite{gu2021efficiently}, offer a promising solution with efficient performance in processing long sequences.
+Recent developments in State Space Sequence Models (SSMs) \cite{gu2023mamba,dao2024transformers}, exceptionally structured SSMs (S4) \cite{gu2021efficiently}, offer a promising solution with efficient performance in processing long sequences.
 The Mamba model \cite{gu2023mamba} enhances S4 through selective mechanisms and hardware optimization, performing better in dense data domains.
 Based on the excellent performance of Mamba in long sequence tasks, some researchers have applied Mamba to medical vision tasks, demonstrating its vast potential in modeling complex image distributions \cite{ma2024u,ruan2024vm,wang2024mamba,liu2024swin,xing2024segmamba,guo2024mambamorph}.
 However, research on Mamba in dose prediction is still in its early stages.

 In this study, we investigate the feasibility of utilizing Mamba as a denoising network for dose prediction and propose a diffusion model called MD-Dose based on Mamba.
 MD-Dose consists of a forward process and a reverse process.
 The forward process gradually introduces noise to the original data until it becomes pure noise, while the reverse process reconstructs the dose distribution map from pure noise.
 To facilitate this, we develop a Mamba-structured noise predictor named Mamba-UNet to forecast the noise added at each step of the forward process, thereby generating the predicted dose map.
 Anatomical information provides organ structures and their relative positions.
 By integrating this anatomical information with noise, we assist the noise predictor in understanding dose constraints between the Planning Target Volume (PTV) and Organs at Risk (OARs), yielding more accurate dose distribution maps.